tak8/chop-spec/README.md

   `&`s will cause a problem for example.
 * Handling of some HTML elements such as `<secion>` and `<table>` might need some improvement.
+* Doesn't support specs in XHTML such as SVG.

 License